 When participating in group projects in college, we won’t always have the chance to pick our group members, but we will most likely have the freedom to set our own expectations and roles.
 Throughout the course of the project, it’s important to find the fit that allows us to propel our group forward.

-Elsewhere, some group members researched our given company’s competitors in order to develop new ideas and recommendations.
-Some preferred to create the overall design of the presentation.
 We all have our strengths, and if you can find an area where you can use yours?
 You’ve found the sweet spot.

-3. Don’t be afraid to confront group members.
+Step 5: Don’t be afraid to confront group members.

 There may be a lot of us out there – myself included – that are afraid of stepping on toes.
 Although we may be sparing people’s feelings, withholding our opinions or concerns can eventually put the group at a disadvantage.

 Starting the initial conversation and letting others know your thoughts will eventually lead to better ideas, more effective collaboration, and happier group members.
-Don’t be shy -- make your voice heard!
+Don’t be shy — make your voice heard!